Rajatsharma07/Unsupervised-Domain-Adaptation-in-Computer-Vision/README.md

 --use_multiGPU=False**

 ## Status (In Progress):
-  - Preprocessing for combinations-3 & 4
+  - Preprocessing for Synthetic Signs to German Traffic Signs Sigal Domain Adaptation.
-  - Model optimization phase-2 code
+  - Model optimization with Weight Pruning.